-The Journal of the Academy of Health Science Educators of the University of Utah (JAHSE) is an online open access platform, managed by the Eccles Health Sciences Library in which products of sufficient quality can be “pre-printed” free of charge.
+The Journal of the Academy of Health Science Educators of the University of Utah (JAHSE) is an online open access platform, managed by the Eccles Health Sciences Library in which products of sufficient quality relating to health education scholarship and research can be “pre-printed” free of charge.
 All pre-printed content will be searchable and freely available to all via the web.
 Once pre-printed in the Journal, authors can choose to continue to improve their dissemination and submit it for publication in a traditional peer-reviewed journal.
 Once accepted, your pre-print will be replaced with a hyperlink to your work in the traditional journal.

 JAHSE is a collaboration between the Academy of Health Sciences Educators and the Spencer S. Eccles Health Sciences Library at the University of Utah .